Book Three: “Fate”

 Wright argues that Bigger and the white society that has created him must undergo the same rational processing of fear, shame and guilt to dispel racism.

-In another surreal scene, it seems like all of Chicago crowds into Bigger’s jail cell, and everyone tries to explain to him how he should think and act about what he has done.
+In another surreal scene, it seems like all of Chicago crowds into Bigger’s jail cell, and everyone tries to explain to him how he should think about what he has done and what he should do now.
 (Buckley, Jan, Max, the Daltons, and, finally, his whole family all crowd into his tiny cell.)

 Wright’s purpose?
 Each person attempts to impose on Bigger his or her own ideological understanding of Bigger’s actions.